 The Mandorla Art Award for contemporary religious art is Australia’s most significant thematic Christian art prize, attracting some of the country’s finest artists since its 1985 inception.

 Mandorla (MAN-dor-la) is an Italian word meaning almond.
 It refers to an almond-shaped halo or aura that we find around the images of Jesus or Mary in Christian art and particularly in icons.
-It represents the light that emanates from a divine being, or one very close to a divine being.
+It represents the light emanating from a divine being, or one very close to a divine being.

 An exhibition of approximately 40 finalists is held in Perth where the prize winners are announced.
-Following the closure of the main award, a selection of finalists will be exhibited at the famous New Norcia Museum and Art Gallery in the popular tourist destination of New Norcia, as St John of God Health Care campuses in the Perth area.
+Following the exhibition of the Award, a selection of finalists tour to the famous New Norcia Museum and Art Gallery in the popular tourist destination of New Norcia, and to St John of God Health Care campuses in the Perth area.

 Past winners include Mikaela Castledine (2018); Megan Robert (2016); Paul Kaptein (2014); John Paul 2012 and Anette Allman 2010.
 Other notable winners include John Coburn (1996); Nigel Hewitt (1991, 1992); Brian McKay (1986, 2002); Michael Kane Taylor (2004) and Julie Dowling (2000) who was named the most collectible artist in Australia shortly after her win.

 Sponsorship and patronage from St John of God Health Care, the Catholic, Anglican and Uniting churches, and the Benedictine monks of New Norcia makes Mandorla a truly ecumenical award.

-The Mandorla Art Award offers artists and the public a new vision that is actually a very old vision, the place of the Christian religion in art.
-It is the fulfilment of a dream held by a small group of committed Christians, the Mandorla Centre of Inner Peace.
+The Mandorla Art Award offers artists and the public a new vision of a very old vision – the place of the Christian religion in art.
+It is the fulfilment of a dream held by a small group of committed Christians at the Mandorla Centre of Inner Peace.

 Wishing to balance the largely secular nature of most art seen in today’s galleries, the Mandorla Art Award Committee selects a particular theme or passage from the Bible, Old or New Testaments.
 This unique approach among Australian religious art prizes invites artists to think laterally and with sensitivity by interpreting this in two or three-dimensional works.